lbarberi1927/solar_spectropolarimetry/readme.md

 To prepare the data for training, run the following scripts.
 These are idealised to run locally or on a high-performance computing cluster.
 However, not on SIRIUS, as the computing capabilities are not sufficient to run the training.

-From the home directory of the SIRIUS cluster:
+From your directory in the SIRIUS cluster:

 ```bash
 python3 -m src.preprocess.single_file_transfer
 ```

-If you wish to run the training locally, you must then download the preprocessed data to your local machine.
+You must then download the preprocessed data to your local machine, either using scp or by setting up an SFTP connection.
 The name of the file is specified in the `configs/data.py` file.
+It is important that the file is saved in the same relative directory as the as in SIRIUS.
 Next, run the following scripts to finish preprocessing the data:

 ```bash